grepplabs/casbin-forward-auth/README.md

 [![Build](https://github.com/grepplabs/casbin-forward-auth/actions/workflows/build.yml/badge.svg)](https://github.com/grepplabs/casbin-forward-auth/actions/workflows/build.yml)
 [![Release](https://img.shields.io/github/v/release/grepplabs/casbin-forward-auth?sort=semver)](https://github.com/grepplabs/casbin-forward-auth/releases)

-A ForwardAuth service for [Traefik](https://traefik.io/) with [Casbin-based](https://casbin.org/) authorization.
+A ForwardAuth service for [Traefik](https://traefik.io/) or [NGINX](https://nginx.org/) with [Casbin-based](https://casbin.org/) authorization.

-This service provides a forward authentication endpoint for Traefik, allowing you to protect your services with fine-grained access control policies defined using Casbin.
+This service provides a forward authentication endpoint for Traefik or NGINX allowing you to protect your services with fine-grained access control policies defined using Casbin.
-It acts as a gatekeeper, intercepting requests from Traefik, evaluating them against your Casbin policies, and then allowing or denying the request based on the outcome.
+It acts as a gatekeeper, intercepting requests from the proxy, evaluating them against your Casbin policies, and then allowing or denying the request based on the outcome.

 ### Key Features